blinn26/my-projects/README.md

 Welcome to my portfolio.
 Here you will find a list of projects I've worked on:

+## Project 0

+- Description: About Me Project

 ## Project 1

-- Description: This project is about XYZ.
+- Description: se_project_library

 ## Project 2

+- Description: se_project_coffeeshop

+## Project 3-6

-- Description: This project is about ABC.
+- Description: se_project_aroundtheus